searx/searx/docs/utils/lxc.sh.rst

 time.
 Installation in all containers will take more time (time for another cup of coffee).::

-  sudo -H ./utils/lxc.sh cmd -- ./utils/searx.sh buildhost
+  sudo -H ./utils/lxc.sh cmd -- ./utils/searx.sh install buildhost

 To build (live) documentation inside a archlinux_ container::